FAForever/wiki-pages/Infrastructure/DevOps.md

 This has drawbacks, as it in general removes options to run on managed platforms (such as AWS) or single managed services (such as Twilio, MailJet, managed MariaDB or hosted NodeBB).

 As a side note: FAF funds will never suffice to contract fulltime developers or admins.
-But this would questionable for other reasons anyway.
+But this would be questionable for other reasons anyway.

 ### Time